Braxton Mitchell: Notable bills sponsored by Mitchell

+State veterans cemetery

+In January 2023, Mitchell sponsored successful legislation that would set aside 150 acres of land adjacent to the Montana Veterans Home in Columbia Falls, Montana to create a State Veterans Cemetery in his district.
+The cemetery is open to veterans in nine Montana counties: Lincoln, Sanders, Flathead, Lake, Glacier, Toole, Pondera, Teton and Liberty counties.
+"These veterans deserve everything for their sacrifices," Mitchell said in a statement after the bill passed the House.
+"It's a great day for Flathead County, Northwest Montana and Montana as a whole."
+The bill was signed into law by Republican Governor Greg Gianforte on April 18, 2023.

 Bobby’s Law

 In January 2025, Mitchell sponsored HB 267, a bill that strengthened penalties for fatal DUI offenses by creating a new crime: aggravated vehicular homicide while under the influence.
 The law applies to drivers with a blood alcohol content of 0.16% or higher who cause a death, establishing a mandatory minimum prison sentence of three years, with a maximum of up to 30 years and potential fines of up to $50,000.
-The legislation was named in memory of Bobby Dewbre, a Columbia Falls resident and childhood friend and neighbor of Mitchell, who was killed in a drunk driving crash.
+The legislation was named in memory of Bobby Dewbre, a Columbia Falls resident, childhood friend, and neighbor of Mitchell, who was killed in a drunk driving crash.
 The driver responsible received just 18 months in county jail—the maximum sentence allowable under existing law for one count of misdemeanor careless driving involving death or serious bodily injury and one count of aggravated DUI.
 Calling the sentence “unfathomable,” Mitchell cited the case as the catalyst for reform.
 “Montana has some of the most lax DUI laws in the country,” he said, “and HB 267 will help change that.”
-Bobby’s Law was signed into law by Governor Greg Gianforte on April 25, 2025, with Bobby Dewbre’s family standing along side Mitchell and the Governor as it was signed into law.
+Bobby’s Law was signed into law by Governor Greg Gianforte on April 25, 2025, with Bobby Dewbre’s family standing alongside Mitchell and the Governor as it was signed into law.

 Flag restriction bill

 In February 2025, Mitchell sponsored HB 819, legislation that prohibits the display of flags and banners representing a political viewpoint on property owned or leased by state, county, and local governments, such as the Black Lives Matter flag and the pride flags.
 This restriction applies exclusively to displays put up by government entities, including those at public schools, universities, courthouses, and administrative buildings.
 The ban includes flags featuring symbols tied to a specific race, sexual orientation, or gender identity.
 The bill was signed into law by Governor Greg Gianforte on May 13, 2025, and took effect immediately.
-In June 2025, the Missoula City Council exploited a loophole in the law by formally designating the pride flag as an official city flag, thereby allowing its continued display on government property.
-As a result, the pride flag is now an official flag of the city of Missoula, Montana.
-The move drew criticism from Mitchell, who accused the city politicizing public property.
-In response, Mitchell vowed to close the loophole when the legislature reconvenes.
+In June 2025, the Missoula City Council responded to the law by formally designating the pride flag as an official city flag, thereby allowing its continued display on government property.
+In response, Mitchell vowed to change the law to forbid the flag when legislature reconvenes.